uswds/uswds-site/_components/language-selector/guidance/variants/three-or-more/when-to-consider-something-else.md

-- **Incomplete content translations.** If your site is available in two or more languages and all content is not available in each language.
+- **Incomplete content translations.** If your site includes content in three or more languages but the majority of content is not available in each language.